vineeth-cnbr/SLAC-2018/ISSUE_TEMPLATE.md

 Which OS and which all packages / softwares / dependencies are you using?

-Have you tried any troubleshooting steps such as a reboot for example?
+Have you tried any troubleshooting steps such as a reboot or cache clear for example?

 Have you followed the prescribed prerequisites?